IshaRathore16/Netflix-Clone/README.md

 The Netflix Clone is a dynamic, fully responsive streaming platform inspired by the original Netflix interface.
 It replicates the basic functionalities of Netflix, allowing users to browse, search, and stream a curated collection of movies and TV series.
 This project demonstrates my skills in frontend web development, dynamic content handling, and API integration.

-Features
+Features-
 User Authentication
 Secure Sign Up and Login functionality
 Modern UI/UX
 Clean, dark-themed Netflix-inspired design
 Responsive layout compatible with desktops, tablets and mobile devices Smooth hover effects and animations
 Dynamic Movie and TV Show Listings

+Categorized sections-
-Categorized sections: Movies, Series, and TV Shows Thumbnails and banners fetched dynamically
+Movies, Series, and TV Shows
+Thumbnails and banners fetched dynamically
 Trailer previews on selection
 Search functionality to find your favorite content instantly Fully Responsive
 Mobile-friendly and optimized across devices
 Flexbox and Media Queries for seamless adaptation

-Tech Stack
+Tech Stack-
 Frontend: HTML5, CSS3, JavaScript
 API: The Movie Database (TMDB) for fetching movies, shows, and thumbnails Version Control: Git & GitHub